hammingweight/globebotter_redux/README.md

 The [chatbot.feature](./features/chatbot.feature) file contains all the tests.

 ## Is this BDD Testing Useful?
-While BDD tests alone aren't enough, they're probably useful.
+Probably.

-When tuning a RAG application, it's convenient to run automated tests to check whether the LLM is returning plausible answers.
+When tuning a RAG application, it's convenient to run automated tests to check whether the LLM is returning sane answers.
 Parameters that can be tuned are:
  * Document chunking strategies (fixed-size, recursive-character, semantic chunking, etc.)
  * Advanced RAG techniques (hubrid retrieval, contextual compression, etc.)
  * Choice of LLM (Mistral, Qwen, Deepseek, etc.)